All articles

 The veteran KLCC address, directly beneath the Petronas Towers, and for years the default answer alongside the Four Seasons.
 That reputation is now doing more work than the on-the-ground experience supports — recent guest reports describe a hotel coasting on its name rather than matching its historic standard.

-Insider verdict The most consistent complaint in 2025-26 guest reports is that MO no longer delivers to MO standards: slow check-in, minimal upgrades even against open availability, and a breakfast service that struggles with full occupancy.
-The one genuine upside is price — regulars note rates here now run well below what the address and views would suggest, which is the honest reason to still consider it.
+Insider verdict — The most consistent complaint in recent guest reports is that MO no longer delivers to MO standards: slow check-in, minimal upgrades even against open availability, and a breakfast service that struggles at full occupancy.
+The upside is price — rates here now run well below what the address and views would suggest, which is the honest reason to still consider it.
 Go in expecting a Premium-tier experience at a Premium-tier price, not a Luxury one.

 Best for: The Petronas Towers view at a discount; price-conscious bookings